openmindculture/wp_template/README.md

 ## Usage

+- `npm install` initialize and start the development environment
-- `npm start` should set up WordPress on http://localhost:8765/
+- `npm start` should start up WordPress on http://localhost:8765/
+- `npm run build` rebuilds and exports the theme's CSS and PHP files
 - `npm run watch` adds file watcher to automatically rebuild the theme.
 - `npm stop` stops the server without destroying data and configuration.
 - `npm run destroy` removes the installation and its data.